Revista Bohemia: Machado era

-When the government of Machado began to extend its censorship powers in the 1930's, Bohemia became one of the principle voices of opposition to the dictatorship of Gerardo Machado.
+When the government of Machado began to extend its censorship powers in the 1930s, Bohemia became one of the principle voices of opposition to the dictatorship of Gerardo Machado.
 Bohemia went further than most other media institutions in Cuba in denouncing the actions of President Machado.

 Quevedo was jailed as a result of this several times in the early 1930s.

 On the inside cover of the Tribute to the Victims of Machado, this image appears alongside a slogan for freedom.

 In August 6, 1933, Bohemia published an issue in which it printed a letter that demanded Machado vacate the office of the Presidency of Cuba, which included:

 "We would be guilty of insincerity or of pusillanimity if we did not raise our voices in such serious hours.
 Patriotism is not a sentiment that is satisfied with boisterous rhetoric, showy hangings, fiery speeches and insubstantial and false oaths.
 Patriotism is demanding, very demanding, and in these moments it imposes on everyone that they act with absolute honesty...

 You said a few years ago that you would leave the Presidency the day that there were ten citizens who considered it necessary for the salvation of the Republic.
 And now your departure from the relationship has been elevated to the category of a national desire...

 Out of respect for the sacred memories that you have so often invoked, you must prevent, with a generous manner, that the independence of Cuba suffer an eclipse.
 A man is never worth more than a people.
 And history would execrate your name if you put the independence of Cuba in danger with an inappropriate attitude.
 The anger of the people is uncontrollable...

 As long as you occupy the Palace, the Palace will be seen by the people as a symbol of misery, blood and mourning.
 When you abandon it definitively, the Palace will recover the prestige that corresponds to the First Magistrate of the Nation...